james-rankin/rankin-chavane-neural-field/README.md

 A brief description of each file is given here, with detailed comments (referencing equations in the paper) provided primarily in RunModel.m

-** RunModel.m - Main script to run the model
+** RunModel.m - Main script to run the model.
-Edit the string FigString to reproduce different figures from the paper ** ModelRHSForODE.m - Defines the main equations, i.e. model Right Hand Side
+Edit the string FigString to reproduce different figures from the paper

+** ModelRHSForODE.m - Defines the main equations,
+i.e. model Right Hand Side